INSO-TUWien/Binocular/README.md

 ``` shell
 npm run dev
 ```
-or if you run Windows (does not support chaining of command) you should use the command:
+If you run Windows (does not support chaining of commands) you should use the command:
 ``` shell
 npm run dev-concurrently